Random Year Generator

 What is a Random Year Generator? expand_more

 A Random Year Generator produces years selected at random from a range you define.
-It uses JavaScript's Math.random() function to pick pseudo-random integers between your chosen start and end years, making it perfect for games, quizzes, testing, and creative projects.
+It uses JavaScript's Math.random() function to pick pseudo-random integers between your chosen start and end years, making it useful for quizzes, data testing, research sampling, and creative projects.

 Can I set custom year ranges? expand_more